 Sometimes conservative measures do not work.
-You can have evidence of worsening nerve damage or worsened weakness of the affected arm muscles.
+You can have evidence of worsening nerve damage or worsening weakness of the affected arm muscles.
 Your doctor might also suggest surgery if you have confirmed neurogenic thoracic outlet syndrome.
 This is because only surgery seems to be the best option in such cases.
-If the artery has formed an aneurysm because of back pressure at the level of the thoracic outlet, it can be treated surgically.Surgical Treatment
+If the artery has formed an aneurysm because of backpressure at the level of the thoracic outlet, it can be treated surgically.Surgical Treatment

 Surgery seems to be able to handle much of the pain associated with thoracic outlet syndrome but unfortunately cannot always fix the muscle atrophy and weakness seen in the disorder.
 This is especially true when the disorder was not treated for a long time.

 It will be a thoracic surgeon or vascular surgeon who performs this procedure.
 There is a great risk of injury to the brachial plexus in this type of procedure so the doctor needs to be careful not to damage the delicate nerves.